uatu-eth/Clash/README.md

+# Clash
-Clash: An on-chain ZK auto-battler game.
+An on-chain auto-battler game, powered by ZK-SNARKS.